English as a Second Language

 EDU/MLS 434 - Instructional Methods, Materials, and Assessments for ESL/ELL Populations

-EDU 429 - Instructional and Assessment Design for PA ESL Certification
+EDU 429 - Policies, Protocols, and Practices for PA ESL Programs

 EDU/MLS 428 - Cultural Awareness/Sensitivity for ESL/ELL Program Specialists

 EDU/MLS 435 - English Language Acquisition for ESL/ELL Populations